macCesar/purgetss-docs/docs/Commands.md

 ## `build-fonts` command
-With the `build-fonts` command, you can create a `fonts.tss` file with all the class definitions and `fontFamily` selectors from any Serif, Sans-Serif, Cursive, Fantasy or Monospace font families.
+The `build-fonts` command generates a `fonts.tss` file with class definitions and fontFamily selectors for any serif, sans-serif, cursive, fantasy, or monospace font families.

-**Just put all the `.ttf` or `.otf` files that you want to use in `./purgetss/fonts/`, and run the command**
+To use it, first place all of the `.ttf` or `.otf` files that you want to use in `./purgetss/fonts/`, and then run the command.
+You can also use the `--module` flag to generate a CommonJS module in `./app/lib/`.

 ```bash
 > purgetss build-fonts